2017-18 Bench Life NHL Previews: 15. Ottawa Senators

 Key Player: Bobby Ryan

-Do the Senators get “Regular Season Bobby Ryan” or “Playoff Bobby Ryan” this season?
+Do the Senators get “Regular Season Bobby Ryan” or “Playoff Bobby Ryan” this year?
 It seemed like he really was two different players last year, which helped come playoff time but would’ve been nice if he played like a $7.25 million player all season long.
 Bobby Ryan finding his scoring touch would be the best thing that could happen for the Senators heading into this season.
 We see flashes of it, but his scoring hasn’t reached the level that many were expecting after he scored over 30 goals in 4 straight seasons with the Ducks.
 His career high was 71 points in 2010-11, but since becoming a member of the Senators his highest point total is just 56 (22 goals, 34 assists) in 2015-16.
 Although he’s just 30 and still in the prime of his career, it seems like plays like this are a thing of the past.

 C. Burgess: 18th